Massachusetts Invasive Plants Advisory Group

 Strategic Recommendations for Managing Invasive Plants in Massachusetts endorses nine strategic recommendations for adoption by the Commonwealth's public and private sectors.
 The recommendations are based on regional and national best practices.
 Key points include the development of an "early detection and rapid response system," extensive education and outreach, prohibition of state agencies planting or intentionally introducing invasive plants, voluntary adoption of the St. Louis Declaration's "Codes of Conduct" for government, nursery professionals and the gardening public, and the permanent adoption of MIPAG standards, practices, and recommendations for evaluating and managing invasive plants in the Commonwealth.

-[Note that this document includes The Evaluation of Non-Native Plant Species for Invasiveness in Massachusetts as an appendix.]
+[Note that the document above also includes The Evaluation of Non-Native Plant Species for Invasiveness in Massachusetts as an appendix.]

 Legal status of publications

-Though the Evaluation and the Strategic Recommendations are based on scientific criteria and best practices and have broad endorsement, they do not have legal standing in and of themselves.
+Though these publications are based on scientific criteria and best practices and have broad endorsement, they do not have legal standing in and of themselves.
 The professionals and scientists who developed the documents represent a broad diversity of nonprofit organizations, green industry businesses and corporations, and state and federal agencies.
 It is expected that because of this diversity of support the Evaluation will have broad value for everyone from homeowners to land managers, and that the Strategic Recommendations will encourage a cooperative effort among every organization, agency, and citizen concerned with the threat to the Commonwealth of invasive plants.

 Representatives of the Massachusetts Department of Agricultural Resources (DAR) served on the committees of MIPAG that developed the above documents.
-As of January 1st, 2006, the Department began a two-step ban on the importation and sale of more than 140 plants identified as either noxious and/or invasive in the Commonwealth.
-The list of plants has been in development for three years in collaboration with a number of agricultural organizations including Massachusetts Nursery and Landscape Association (MNLA) and the Massachusetts Invasive Plants Advisory Group (MIPAG).
-The DAR list of species to ban in Massachusetts, as well as information about the ban, may be found at http://mass.gov/agr/farmproducts/proposed_prohibited_plant_list.htm
+On January 1st, 2006, the Department began a two-step ban on the importation and sale of more than 140 plants identified as either noxious and/or invasive in the Commonwealth.
+The list of plants was in development for three years, in collaboration with a number of agricultural organizations including Massachusetts Nursery and Landscape Association (MNLA) and the Massachusetts Invasive Plants Advisory Group (MIPAG).
+On January 1, 2009, the ban went into full effect.
+The DAR list of prohibited species in Massachusetts, as well as information about the ban, can be found at http://www.mass.gov/eea/agencies/agr/farm-products/plants/massachusetts-prohibited-plant-list.html

 < Back to Top >